Updated March 2025

 GRI Indicator PR1

-Description of policies for preserving customer health and safety during use, and the extent to which this policy is applied, as well as a description of procedures and programmes to address this issue including monitoring and results of this monitoring: the automotive industry should break this indicator down into three categories of safety:
+Description of policies for preserving customer health and safety during use and the extent to which this policy is applied, as well as a description of procedures and programs to address this issue, including monitoring and results of this monitoring: the automotive industry should break this indicator down into three categories of safety:

 • Reportable active safety features are those that avoid accidents, including braking systems or ergonomic design.